Kay Taylor

 Profile

-Case Manager and Expert Witness with lots of experience.
-Since graduating, Kay has worked in a mix of acute and community-based roles; she has developed a sound clinical knowledge of the impact severe injuries and complex healthcare needs have on the individual and the ability to perform activities of daily living, leisure, and work activities.
-She has worked with clients with a variety of neurological conditions, physical disabilities, intellectual disabilities, challenging behaviour, and life-limiting/palliative care needs.
-She has significant experience working with nonverbal clients and those using AAC (Augmentative and Alternative Communication).
+I am an Occupational Therapist, Case Manager, and Expert Witness with a wealth of experience.
+Since graduating, I have worked in a mix of acute and community-based roles, developing a sound clinical knowledge of the impact severe injuries and complex healthcare needs have on the individual.
+I have worked with clients with a variety of neurological conditions, physical disabilities challenging behaviour, and life-limiting/palliative care needs.